PoulamiSM/delira_DSGAN_tensorflow/README.md

 This repository is a tensorflow implementation of the paper [Diversity-Sensitive Conditional Generative Adversarial Networks](https://arxiv.org/abs/1901.09024).

-[Delira](https://github.com/delira-dev/delira) is a deep learning library which facilates data-loading, data sampling, augmentations, training routine, training monitoring and so on. `Note`: This code was developed on 'tf_features' branch of Delira.
+[Delira](https://github.com/delira-dev/delira) is a deep learning library which facilates data-loading, data sampling, augmentations, training routine, training monitoring and so on. `Note`: This code was developed on 'tf_features' branch of Delira (version 0.1.3).